MicrosoftDocs/bing-docs/bing-docs/bing-news-search/how-to/trending-news.md

 The following JSON fragment shows what the Trending News response looks like.
 Use `name` and `image` to present the list of trending news stories.
 Be sure to use `provider` to attribute the image.
 To make the `name` and/or `image` clickable, do one of the following:

-- Use the URL in `webSearchUrl`, which takes the user to Bing's Web search results page
+- Use the URL in `webSearchUrl`, which takes the user to Bing's Web search results page.
-- Use the URL in `newsSearchUrl`, which takes the user to Bing's News search results page
+- Use the URL in `newsSearchUrl`, which takes the user to Bing's News search results page.
 - Use the query text to call the [Web Search API](../../bing-web-search/overview.md) or [News Search API](../overview.md)yourself and display the results.

 ```json